nwisbeta/github.io/pages/app_design/data-entry.md

 * Provide the simplest data entry method, to minimise the need for text entry (WCAG 2.1, iOS Human Interface Guidelines)
 * Present one data field only per row

 Avoid displaying more than seven data entry fields on one page.
-For more than seven data fields, set up multiple pages.
+For more than seven data fields, create multiple pages.

 Use pre-set options instead of free text where possible, including:
 * Radio buttons